spamwax/goimports-sublime-text-3/README.md

 Sublime Text 3 plugin for 'goimports'
 ========================

-This is a plugin for Sublime Text 3 that will use [goimports](http://github.com/bradfitz/goimports "goimports repository") to tidy/clean/add/remove packge imports in your
+This is a plugin for Sublime Text 3 that will use [goimports](http://github.com/bradfitz/goimports "goimports repository") to tidy/clean/add/remove package imports in your
 Go (golang) source code based on what you have used in it.

 - ***Makes sure you read the [goimports](http://github.com/bradfitz/goimports "goimports repository") notes and understand its limitations.*** Consider this as a disclaimer as well.
 This plugin ***___modifies your code___*** upon saving and any bug in [goimports](http://github.com/bradfitz/goimports "goimports repository") is likely to affect your precious code!